We solve serious CRA tax problems

 FarisCPA Logo

 Assessable dividends are dividends to which Part IV tax applies.
-They are amounts that are paid as dividends or are meant to represent the payment of dividends, where those dividends are eligible for deduction under either section 112, 113(1)(a), 113(1)(b), 113(1)(d), or 113(2) of the Income Tax Act.
-In short, they are dividends that if received by a corporation, would be tax free.
+They are amounts that are paid as dividends or are meant to represent the payment of dividends, where those dividends are eligible for deduction under either section 112, 113(1)(a), 113(1)(b), 113(1)(d), or 113(2) of Canada’s Income Tax Act.
+In short, they are dividends that, if received by a corporation, would be tax-free.

 Dividends deductible under section 112 are taxable dividends received by a corporation from another taxable Canadian corporation, or a Canadian resident corporation that is controlled by the recipient corporation.